HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 As symptoms improve, exercises progress to restore full movement, rebuild strength, and prevent recurrence.
 This is where many treatment approaches fall short—they stop at pain relief without addressing the underlying vulnerability.

 The McKenzie Method advantage: You learn to manage your own condition.
-Most patients can self-treat future flare-ups without returning to the clinic.
+Many patients can self-treat future flare-ups without returning to the clinic.

 What Does Recovery from a Bulging Disc Look Like?

-Recovery timelines vary, but here’s what most patients at our Holladay clinic experience:
+Recovery timelines vary, but here’s what many patients at our Holladay clinic experience:

 Week 1–2: Symptom Reduction